ucsd-cse29/fa24/src/week3/index.md

 #### 3.2 - VIM Telephone

 Next, we will see how different members of your group approached fixing the bug in the provided C code.
-You will be running your group members' `vim` commands to see the differences in how each of you navigated the `vim` editor.
+You will be running your group members' `vim` keystrokes to see the differences in how each of you navigated the `vim` editor.

 **Task:**